GenericMappingTools/gmt/doc/rst/source/GMT_Modern.rst

 **gmt begin** [*prefix*] [*formats*] [ |SYN_OPT-V| ]

-This command tells GMT to run in modern mode.
-If your script only makes a single plot then this is most straightforward way to specify the name and formats of your plots.
+This command tells GMT to begin a new modern session.
+If your script only makes a single plot then this is the most straightforward way to specify the name and format(s) of your plots.

 Optional Arguments
 ------------------

 *prefix*
-    Name-stem used to construct final figure names,  Extensions are appended automatically from your *formats* selection [gmtsession].
+    Name-stem used to construct final figure names.
+Extensions are appended automatically from your *formats* selection [gmtsession].

 *formats*